VroomDev/VroomRacer/README.md

 # Arduino-Based Slot Car Tracker and Timer

 ## Project Goals
 The aim of this project is to create an Arduino-based slot car tracker and timer that provides reliable counting and timing in a compact form.
 Using a laptop is impractical due to space constraints and the inconvenience of using Windows.
 By coding my own solution, I can tailor it to my specific needs.
+This is an experimental project to explore automated yellow, red, and steward review through mathematics and simple statistics.

 ## User Interface